metagov/gateway/docs/plugin_tutorial.rst

 Governance Processes
 ********************

 If you want to expose a way for the governance driver to perform an asynchronous governance process (such as a vote, election, or budgeting process) then you can implement a Governance Process.
 Governance processes are exposed as API endpoints at ``/api/internal/process/<plugin>.<slug>``.

 Create a proxy subclass of the ``GovernanceProcess`` Django model for our new governance process, ``MyGovProcess``.
 This model should be declared after the ``Tutorial`` model.
 Decorate it with the ``@Registry.governance_process`` decorator so that Metagov core picks it up.
 In this example, the process will be exposed as an endpoint at ``/process/tutorial.my-gov-process``.

+You can optionally provide an ``input_schema``, which is a jsonschema with the same structure as the configuration schemas mentioned above.

+The GovernanceProcess object has access to the plugin instance it's associated with, through the attribute ``self.plugin_inst``.

 This snippet shows all possible functions you can implement on your proxy model: